xwmx/nb/README.md

-`nb` uses color to highlight various interface elements, including ids and [selectors](#selectors), the current notebook name, the shell prompt, divider lines, links, and syntax.
+`nb` uses color to highlight various interface elements, including ids and [selectors](#selectors), the current notebook name, the shell prompt, divider lines, syntax, and links.

 `nb` includes several built-in color themes and also supports user-defined themes.
 The current color theme can be set using